rescript-react-native/rescript-react-native/reason-react-native/src/apis/Style.md

 In case you want to use something unsupported by this binding, you can use `unsafeAddStyle` & `unsafeStyle`.

-For example, if you want to have use `position: fixed` on the web, you can do the following
+For example, if you want to use `position: fixed` on the web, you can do the following

 ```reason